m2lines/gz21_ocean_momentum/README.md

 * `run_id`: id of the run that generated the forcing data that will be used for training.
 * `loss_cls_name`: name of the class that defines the loss.
 This class should be defined in train/losses.py in order for the script to find it.
-Currently the main available options are:
+Currently, the main available options are:
   * `HeteroskedasticGaussianLossV2`: this corresponds to the loss used in the 2021 paper